 Providers Must Enroll to Prescribe for Medicaid Members

 On and after October 17, 2018, West Virginia Medicaid will begin to deny all claims for prescriptions written by any prescriber not enrolled with West Virginia Medicaid.
 This includes advanced nurse practitioners, physician assistants and pharmacists who administer vaccines.
-Eventhough the facitlity you are employed by (clinic, hospital or pharmacy) is currently enrolled, individual prescribers must also be enrolled.
-Failing to to enroll with West Virginia Medicaid as a prescribing provider could cause serious consequences for your patients.
+Even though the facility you are employed by (clinic, hospital or pharmacy) is currently enrolled, individual prescribers must also be enrolled.
+Failing to enroll with West Virginia Medicaid as a prescribing provider could cause serious consequences for your patients.

 For questions, please contact Molina Provider Enrollment at 888-483-0793 or the Molina Pharmacy Help Desk at 888-483-0801.

 The West Virginia Medicaid Pharmacy Program is an optional fee-for-service benefit offered to all eligible members, including those who are enrolled in Medicaid Managed Care plans.
-In Calendar Year 2014, WV Medicaid reimbursed over six and a half million prescription claims for a total of over $377.6M.
+In Calendar Year 2014, WV Medicaid reimbursed more than 6.5 million prescription claims for a total of over $377.6M.
 Most prescription and some over-the-counter medications are covered as defined by federal law and regulations.
 The Pharmacy Program uses a Preferred Drug List with criteria established for non-preferred products.
 Some medications may be limited in quantity, by gender, or prior authorization requirements.

 Coverage policies and important information about the Pharmacy Program are found on this website and in the West Virginia Medicaid Provider Manual, Chapter 518, Pharmacy Services.
 Billing Instructions and other important information can be found on the Medicaid fiscal agent, Molina Medicaid Solutions' website https://www.wvmmis.com.